JGLTechnologies/gin-rate-limit/README.md

 gin-rate-limit is a rate limiter for the <a href="https://github.com/gin-gonic/gin">gin framework</a>.
 By default, it can only store rate limit info in memory and with redis.
 If you want to store it somewhere else you can make your own store or use third party stores.
-The library is new so there are no third party stores yet, so I would appreciate if someone could make one.
+The library is relatively new so there are no third party stores yet.
+Contributions would be appreciated.

 Install